Willy Adames Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have a 5.47 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.53).

-- The Rockies give up the fourth-most home runs in baseball (157 total, 1.4 per game).
+- Rockies pitchers combine to surrender 160 total home runs at a rate of 1.4 per game (third-most in baseball).

-- In his most recent appearance on Wednesday, the right-hander threw 4 1/3 innings against the San Diego Padres, allowing four earned runs while surrendering four hits.
+- The lefty's last time out came on Wednesday against the San Diego Padres, when he tossed six innings, surrendering four earned runs while allowing seven hits.

-- In 18 games this season, the 26-year-old has a 5.07 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.